 If your treatment for lymphoma includes a biological medicine, such as rituximab, you might be treated with the original brand of medicine or you might be treated with a different brand – a biosimilar.

-In most cases, if the original biological medicine is available on the NHS, any biosimilar that is approved by the EMA and MHRA will also be available on the NHS.
+In most cases, if the original biological medicine is available on the NHS, any biosimilar that is approved by the MHRA will also be available on the NHS.

 At the time of writing, the only biosimilar medicines approved to treat lymphoma are rituximab biosimilars.

-Rituximab is a biological medicine that is widely used to treat people with non-Hodgkin lymphomas that develop from B lymphocytes (B cells).
-It is used on its own or with other medicines to treat lymphoma.
-The original brand of rituximab is called MabThera.
-Rituximab biosimilars include Truxima and Rixathon.
-Other brands might become available.
+Rituximab is a biological medicine that is widely used to treat people with B-cell non-Hodgkin lymphomas.
+The original brand of rituximab is called MabThera®.

-Rituximab biosimilars that are given through a drip into a vein (intravenously) have been available in Europe since 2017.
-Different brands of rituximab have different trade names.
+Rituximab biosimilars that are given through a drip into a vein (intravenously) have been available since 2017.
+Rituximab biosimilars that are currently available include Rixathon, Ruxience and Truxima.
 They have all been tested to make sure they match the original brand in quality, safety and efficacy.

 If your doctor plans to switch your brand of medicine, they should discuss this with you.
 This might happen if, for example, a new biosimilar becomes available, or if your hospital or pharmacy decides to change the brand of biological medicine they stock.
 Since biosimilars work in the same way as the original biological medicine, you should not notice any difference in the effects the new brand of medicine has on you.